Profilore/Old_school_projects/README.md

 # Old_school_projects
-Projects that I did for 42school
+A few of the projects that I did for 42school.